e-money/networks/lilmermaid-16/UPGRADES.md

 # Upgrade History

-The below table can be used with [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor) to ensure a node can sync from genesis.
+The below table can be used with [Cosmovisor v0.1.0](https://github.com/cosmos/cosmos-sdk/releases/tag/cosmovisor%2Fv0.1.0) to ensure a node can sync from genesis.

 | Upgrade Plan   | Earliest Deployment Time   | Version                                                                    | Install Path                           | Notes                       |
 | -------------- | -------------------------- | -------------------------------------------------------------------------- | -------------------------------------- | --------------------------- |